Helena-Q1111/Chord2Vec-Reproduction-Demo/README.md

 - visualization and analysis scripts
 - multiple experiment outputs
 - a browser-based audible embedding explorer in `demo/`
+- a deployed web demo - go to /https://helena-q1111.github.io/Chord2Vec-Reproduction-Demo/

+## AI + Music

+This project satisfies the requirement to "make something using existing tools that shows a relationship to machine learning and/or AI" in the following ways:

+- **Machine learning process**: a word2vec-style skip-gram model with negative sampling learns chord embeddings from harmonic context.
+- **Musical artifact**: the interactive demo lets users hear chords and compare embedding-based harmonic similarity.
+- **Analysis artifact**: saved outputs include embeddings, training history, clusters, and correlation/coverage reports.

 ## What This Repo Includes